Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the choices

-by Lemma \ref{lem56}.
-We can use this fact to define the notion that two filtered $A_{\infty}$ bi-functors to be homotopic each other, in an obvious way.
-The case of tri-functor etc. is similar.

-\section{Independence of the filtered $A_{\infty}$ functors of the choices.}
+\section{Independence of the filtered $\boldsymbol{A_{\infty}}$ functors of the choices}

-\subsection{Statement.}
+\subsection{Statement}

-In this section we prove that the correspondence functor and correspondence bi-functor are independent of the choices involved in the construction.
-In this subsection we state the main result of this section.
+In this section, we prove that the correspondence functor and correspondence bi-functor are independent of the choices involved in the construction.
+In this subsection, we state the main result of this section.

 \begin{choice} Suppose we are in Situation \ref{situ61}.
 We choose a compatible almost complex structure $J_{X_i}$ on $X_i$.
-We also choose a Kuranishi structure and its system of CF-perturbations on the moduli spaces of the pseudo-holomorphic disks which appear in the definition of $\frak{Fuk}(X_i;\frak L_i)$.
-(See Theorem \ref{thekuraexist} and Proposition \ref{prop330}.) \end{choice}
+We also choose Kuranishi structures and a system of their CF-perturbations on the moduli spaces of the pseudo-holomorphic disks which appear in the definition of $\mathfrak{Fuk}(X_i;\mathbb L_i)$.
+(See Theorem~\ref{thekuraexist} and Proposition~\ref{prop330}.)